-A Reporter's Record (formerly called a Statement of Facts) is the court reporter's preservation of the proceedings at the trial before the Municipal Court.
-To have the court reporter record the proceedings at the trial court, either you, the prosecutor, or the trial judge must request it.
+A Reporter's Record (formerly called a Statement of Facts) is the preservation of the proceedings at the trial before the Municipal Court.
+To have a record the proceedings at the trial court, either you, the prosecutor, or the trial judge must request it.
 If no request is made, no record of the proceedings will be made, and the Appellate Court will be unable to review most of the legal errors you may wish to raise on appeal.